kevinnguyen2321/concertTrack/README.md

 - **Add New Concerts**: Use a simple form to input information about new concerts, including the name of the artist, genre, venue, date, and rating.

-- **Artist Information**: Click on an artist's picture to view additional information, such as their biography, social media links, and upcoming tour dates.
+- **Artist Information**: Click on an artist's picture to view additional information, such as genre and similar artists.

 - **Edit and Delete Concerts**: Easily update concert details or remove events from your list if needed.